-DoDD 1401.03 defines "mismanagement" as "wrongful or arbitrary and capricious actions that may have an adverse effect on the efficient accomplishment of the agency's mission."
+DoDD 1401.03 defines "mismanagement" as "[w]rongful or arbitrary and capricious actions that may have an adverse effect on the efficient accomplishment of the agency's mission."

-DoDD 1401.03 defines "abuse of authority" as "an arbitrary and capricious exercise of power by an employee or military member that adversely affects the rights of any person or that results in personal gain or advantage to himself or herself or to preferred other persons."
+DoDD 1401.03 defines "abuse of authority" as an "arbitrary and capricious exercise of power by a military member or a Federal official or employee that adversely affects the rights of any person or that results in personal gain or advantage to himself or herself or to preferred other persons."

-DoDD 1401.03 defines "gross waste of funds" as "an expenditure that is significantly out of proportion to the benefit expected to accrue to the government."
+DoDD 1401.03 defines "gross waste of funds" as an "expenditure that is significantly out of proportion to the benefit expected to accrue to the government."